Longfellow Alternative High School

 Academic programming

-Longfellow High School uses a personalized school model that is tailored to the needs & interests of each individual student.
-Through flexibility & choice, the school honors & recognizes the unique gifts, skills, passions, & attributes of each student, as well as each student’s challenges & obstacles to learning.
-Students choose how they will accomplish their goals with the support of teachers & instructional support staff, through Project-Based Learning (PBL), through blended-online courses, as well as with small group projects & seminars.
-Advisors work with each student to create an individualized pathway to graduation with plans for completing required credits & incorporating job skills, internships, classes at MCTC, & other activities depending on each student’s career goal.
+Longfellow High School utilizes a personalized school model tailored to the needs & interests of each individual student.
+Through flexibility & choice, they honor & recognize the unique gifts, skills, passions, & attributes of each student, as well as each student’s challenges & obstacles to learning.
+Students choose how they will accomplish their goals–with the support of teachers & instructional support staff, through project-based learning (PBL), blended online courses, as well as some small group projects & seminars.
+Advisors work with each student to create a personalized pathway to graduation, including plans for completing required credits & incorporating job skills, internships, classes at MCTC, & other activities depending on each student’s career goal.

 Academic Programs Offered:

-College prep, Credit recovery, Multi-Grade Classrooms, Personalized Learning, Pregnant & Parenting Teen Programming
+College prep, Credit recovery, Multi-Grade Classrooms, PSEO, Personalized Learning, Professional Internships and/or Job Shadowing

 Special education programming

-Longfellow High School is able to serve federal settings I & II only.
+Longfellow High School is staffed to serve Federal Settings I & II.

 English language learner programming